Elisabeth Jean Wood: Career

 In 2000, Wood published her first book, Forging Democracy from Below: Insurgent Transitions in South Africa and El Salvador.
 In this book, Wood uses micro-level ethnographic data obtained from fieldwork in the two cases of El Salvador and South Africa to argue that the process of democratization can be prompted by alliances of workers and impoverished people who confront established elites.
 In Forcing Democracy from Below, Wood studies the conditions in which this sort of democratization process can be successful.

 Wood's second book, Insurgent Collective Action and Civil War in El Salvador, was published in 2003.
 Wood studies the cooperation of rural people and agricultural cooperatives with a political insurgency in El Salvador, arguing that many individuals overcame the collective action problem to participate in a dangerous insurgency because of a combination of beliefs that the insurgency would have positive effects, a desire to express defiance, and the pleasure of expressing individual agency.
 In reviewing the book, Jon Shefner noted that the field sites that Wood spent time in to research the book were particularly challenging and dangerous, and that she documented her findings with noteworthy methodological precision.

 Wood has been a co-editor of two other books: the 2010 volume Political Representation, and the 2012 volume Understanding and Proving International Sex Crimes.
 In addition to publications in journals like Politics and Society, The Journal of Peace Research, and Comparative Political Studies on topics like democratization in El Salvador, sexual assault in the military, and sexual violence by armed forces, she has authored a number of public policy pieces in the popular media.
 These include pieces in The Washington Post, The New York Times, and Al Jazeera.

 Wood is a member of the 2020-2024 editorial leadership of the American Political Science Review, which is the most selective political science journal.
-She was previously a member of the editorial boards of the American Political Science Review from 2007-2013, as well as of World Politics, Politics and Society, and the Contentious Politics Series of the Cambridge University Press.
+She was previously a member of the editorial boards of the American Political Science Review from 2007 to 2013, as well as of World Politics, Politics and Society, and the Contentious Politics Series of the Cambridge University Press.
 She has also served on the American Political Science Association's Committee on Human Subjects Research.

 In 2010, Wood was named a Fellow of the American Academy of Arts and Sciences, and in 2018 she was named the Franklin Muzzy Crosby Professor of the Human Environment at Yale University.